 In addition to prescribed courses in the College of Education, students in this track take literature courses and courses in grammar, the development of Modern English, advanced composition, and adolescent literature, as well as an English Methods course and a required Field Experience in teaching English.

 This certification is for students who want to teach grades 9-12; if you are interested in teaching grades 7-8, you should seek Middle School Certification.
 Winthrop also offers a Fifth-Year Master's Degree in Teaching for students with B.A.'s in English (Language/Literature and Writing Tracks); students in these tracks should consult with their advisors to make sure they take the necessary undergraduate courses to qualify for this program.

-Students desiring certification as teachers of English should consult with the department's teacher certification coordinator, Dr. Amy Gerald, and Student Academic Services in the College of Education for specific requirements for admission to the Teacher Certification Program.
+Students desiring certification as teachers of English should consult with the department's teacher certification coordinator, Kara Beasley, and Student Academic Services in the College of Education for specific requirements for admission to the Teacher Certification Program.
 The program of study for this track is laid out in the Winthrop University Undergraduate Catalog.
 Since state and national certification requirements change frequently, students in this track are expected to pay particular attention to such changes.
 Please note that students in this track must maintain a 2.75 or better cumulative average in the major prior to the internship.
 This refers to ENGL 203, 208, 211, 300, 530, 305, 507; ENGE 391, 392, 519; and WRIT 350.
 Students must have a 2.75 average in all courses completed to apply for admission to the Teacher Education Program.
 Read more about science course recommendations for non-science majors.